-According to information provided by Marina del Rey Station in the PAQ, the sexual abuse incident review team includes upper-level management officials and allows for input from line supervisors and investigators.
+According to information provided by Lomita Station in the PAQ, the Sexual Abuse Incident Review team includes upper-level management officials and allows for input from line supervisors and investigators.

 The facility provided two policies for the audit team to review.
 CDM, 3-04/025.00, Prison Rape Elimination Act of 2003 (PREA), states the Sexual Abuse Incident Review shall be attended by the following personnel: